• Skip to primary navigation

 The peppers and aubergines are chargrilled on BBQ

 Place them in a bowl and cover them with cling film or a lid for 15 minutes.
 This will help to intensify the smoky flavor while they cool, allowing residual liquid to drain from the vegetables.
 It will also be easier to peel them.
-Peel the aubergines and red peppers, and discard the seeds if there are any.
+Peel the eggplants and red peppers, and discard the seeds if there are any.

 peeled aubergines and peppers placed on a colander

 Finely chop the aubergines and then place them in a sieve to get rid of their bitter water.
-Use a food processor to chop the aubergines and peppers if you want to achieve a smooth texture.
+Use a food processor to chop the eggplants and peppers if you want to achieve a smooth texture.

 finely chopped aubergines